Lichens and People: Uses, Benefits, and Potential Dangers

-Tree moss (Pseudevernia furfuracea) is another fruticose lichen used in the perfume industry.
+Pseudevernia furfuracea is another fruticose lichen used in the perfume industry.
 The lichen was used to fill the body cavity of Ancient Egyptian mummies.
 It's not known if the lichen was used as a preservative or to provide a pleasant scent.
 Today lichen components are used in deodorants as well as perfumes because of their pleasing aroma.

-Lichens as Food
+Lichens as Food for People

 Reindeer moss, or Cladonia rangiferina, is a fruticose lichen that is a staple food of reindeer and caribou.
 (This is yet another "moss" that is really a lichen.)
 Some Arctic inhabitants mix the partly digested lichen from caribou stomachs with raw fish eggs.
 The result is a concoction known as "stomach ice cream".

 Umbilicaria esculenta is a black foliose lichen that grows on rocks.
 It's used in Asian cuisine after being fried.
-Umbilicaria lichens are often knows as "rock tripe".
-The North American version was used as an emergency food by early North American explorers.
+Umbilicaria lichens are often knows as rock tripe.
+The North American version was used as an emergency food by early explorers.

 A Lichen Survey in London, England

-Lichens also absorb and store radioactive substances, such as cesium and strontium compounds, without apparent harm.
+Lichens absorb and store radioactive substances, such as cesium and strontium compounds, without apparent harm.
 Their thalli can be tested for the presence of radioactive compounds in order to learn about their environment.

 At least some species of lichen are very resistant to dangerous radiation.
-In a 2005 experiment two species spent sixteen days in space inside an orbiting satellite.
+In a 2005 experiment, two species spent sixteen days in space inside an orbiting satellite.
 Here they were exposed to "massive" doses of ultraviolet and cosmic radiation.
 When they returned to Earth they had nearly the same photosynthetic ability as before the flight.
 In addition, most of the lichens' cells had no observable damage when examined under high magnification.

-Hunting for Lichens
+Searching for Lichens

-I love walking.
 Just about any walk that I take ends up as a nature walk.
 Looking for lichens and photographing them is an enjoyable part of my journey.
 They are sometimes very obvious, as in the photo above.
 Others may be overlooked by someone who doesn't pause to look at tree bark, twigs and rocks.
 The smaller parts of nature often live on these surfaces.

 It's fun to examine lichens and other creatures with or without a magnifying glass.
-It's also very interesting to think about the ways in which lichens are used by humans and the possible ways in which they may help us in the future.
+It's also interesting to think about the ways in which they are used by humans and the possible ways in which they may help us in the future.

 © 2014 Linda Crampton